-Due to COVID-19 pandemic, supply chain disruptions continue, notably with delivery delays at the ports of Los Angeles and Long Beach.
+The supply chain disruptions that started during the COVID-19 pandemic continue, notably with delivery delays at the ports of Los Angeles and Long Beach.
 In addition, the price of steel and certain other electrical components used in our products have seen dramatic increases, along with increased shipping costs.
 It is impossible to predict how long the current disruptions to the cost and availability of raw materials and component parts will last.
 We implemented price increases on certain new product orders in October 2021 and April 2022 to offset rising global costs of raw materials and component parts.
-In addition, we increased our inventory of raw materials and component parts to \$18.9 million as of September 30, 2022 to mitigate supply chain disruptions and support timely deliveries.
+In addition, we increased our inventory of raw materials and component parts to \$19.5 million as of December 31, 2022 to mitigate potential supply chain disruptions and support timely deliveries.
 However, there can be no assurance that our price increases, inventory levels or any future steps we take will be sufficient to offset the rising procurement costs and manage sourcing of raw materials and component parts effectively.

-To address some of these negative consequences and to support the future growth of our business, we have implemented a number of new strategic initiatives:

-To support our high growth business and strategy, our first priority over the coming quarters is achieving "profitability," specifically, cash flow breakeven.
-Accordingly, we have strategic initiatives underway in two areas:
+To address some of these negative consequences and to support the future growth of our business, we have implemented a number of new strategic initiatives.
+Our first priority over the coming quarters is achieving "profitability," specifically, cash flow breakeven.
+Accordingly, we continue to focus our efforts on the following strategic initiatives:

-Gross margin improvements
+• Gross margin improvements

-- Utilize lower cost, more reliable, and secondary suppliers of key components including cells, steel, electronics, circuit boards and other key components. - Actively manage our suppliers to avoid supply chain disruptions and related risks. - Introduce new designs, including a simplified "platform" that reduces part count, lowers cost, improves manufacturability and serviceability. - Focus on ensuring profitability of all product lines including managing mix of products. - Seek more competitive carriers to reduce shipping costs. - Implement Lean Manufacturing process to enhance capacity utilization, efficiency, quality. - Introduce comprehensive "cost of quality" initiative to ensure effective and robust processes. - Implement "automated cell module assembly" to assemble purchased "individual" battery cells into a "module" for the battery pack.
+- Utilize lower cost, more reliable, and secondary suppliers of key components including cells, steel, electronics, circuit boards and other key components. - Actively manage our suppliers to avoid supply chain disruptions and related risks. - Introduce new designs, including a simplified "platform" that reduces part count, lowers cost, improves manufacturability and serviceability. - Focus on ensuring profitability of all product lines by increasing prices where appropriate, discontinuing unprofitable lines and closely managing our mix of products. - Seek more competitive carriers to reduce shipping costs. - Implement Lean Manufacturing process to enhance capacity utilization, efficiency, quality. - Introduce comprehensive "cost of quality" initiative to ensure effective and robust processes. - Implement "automated cell module assembly" to assemble purchased "individual" battery cells into a "module" for the battery pack.
 This will enable lower inventory from simplified SKU count and lower costs.

-Business expansion to accelerate gross margin
+• Business expansion to accelerate gross margin

-- Leverage current high-profile "proven customer relationships" to respond to growing demand of large fleets for lithium-ion value proposition. - Pursue new market that can leverage our technology and manufacturing capabilities. - Expand features of our popular "SkyBMS" (telemetry) which provides customized fleet management, and real time reports. - Expand our manufacturing and service capacities to ensure customer satisfaction from increased deliveries, and service. - Capitalize on our leadership position with new offerings. - While we are "agnostic to the type of lithium chemistry," ensure our research to support other chemistries as they may become available.
+- Leverage current high-profile "proven customer relationships" to respond to growing demand of large fleets for lithium-ion value proposition. - Pursue new markets that can leverage our technology and manufacturing capabilities. - Expand features of our popular "SkyBMS" (telemetry) which provides customized fleet management, and real time reports. - Expand our manufacturing and service capacities to ensure customer satisfaction from increased deliveries, and service. - Capitalize on our leadership position with new offerings. - While we are "agnostic to the type of lithium chemistry," ensure our research to support other chemistries as they may become available.
 Ensure we have leadership with our core technology, without dependence on purchasing critical technology.